qdsang/TinyMPC.github.io/docs/solver.md

 ## Numerical benchmarks

-Numerical benchmarks against other solvers on microcontrollers are available soon.
+Numerical benchmarks against other solvers on microcontrollers are available at [this repository](https://github.com/RoboticExplorationLab/mcu-solver-benchmarks).